robindhillon/Technical_pattern_dataset/README.md

 ## Running the tests

-In notebook#1 running the test gives us our first dataset in the CSV format.
-This dataset will be used in notebook#2 for training a classifier.
+In notebook#1 (Technical Patterns) running the test gives us our first dataset in the CSV format.
+This dataset will be used in notebook#2 (ML Technical Patterns) for training a classifier.

 ## Built With